itsaparnamishra/Natural-Language-Processing-Tutorials/README.md

 Some of the stemming algorithms are PorterStemmer,Lancaster Stemming Algorithm, RegexpStemmer ,Snowball stemming algorithm.

-# What is Lammatization ?
+# What is Lemmatization ?